saebyn/django-flag/README.md

 This app lets users of your site flag content as inappropriate or spam.

 PS : the version 0.3 is a big rewrite, but with retrocompatibility kept in mind.
-0.4 broke a little this compatibility by updating fields in the `FlagInstance` model.
+0.4 broke a little this compatibility by updating fields inmodels.

 ## Where's Wally ?